Harvard College social clubs: History

 The Harvard men's final clubs trace their roots to the late 18th century, while the five formerly all-female social clubs were founded more recently.
 Another women's organization, the Seneca, distinguishes itself as a "501(c)(3) nonprofit women's organization that is often misidentified as a final club".
 Several other clubs are also 501(c)(3) organizations and engage in some community service.
-The Bee was founded in 1991, IC in 2000, Pleiades in 2002, Sab in 2002, and La Vie in 2008.
-The co-ed Signet Society, Crimson Key Society, The Harvard Crimson, The Harvard Advocate, Hasty Pudding Theatricals, and The Harvard Lampoon also have selective membership, but their charters define them as something other than social organizations, based on their literary, artistic, or service-based characteristics.
+The Bee Club was founded in 1991, IC in 2000, The Pleiades Society in 2002, Sab Club in 2002, and La Vie Club in 2008.
+The Signet Society, Crimson Key Society, The Harvard Krokodiloes, The Harvard Advocate, Hasty Pudding Theatricals, and The Harvard Lampoon also have selective membership, but their charters define them as something other than social organizations, based on their literary, artistic, or service-based characteristics.

 Nine of the historically all-male clubs own real estate in Harvard Square, with the clubhouses usually including dining areas, libraries, and game rooms.
 Most are staffed with chefs, stewards, and other paid personnel, and serve lunch and dinner meals at regular schedules.
 The Delphic house boasts a regulation-size squash court.

 The Fly Club owns additional property at 45 Dunster Street, in a building that is currently home to the Hasty Pudding Club.
 The building was originally home to the D.U.
 Club (the "Duck") before its merger with the Fly Club in 1996, and it hosted the Bee Club until its subsequent merging with the Delphic Club.
-The Delphic has since dissolved its relationship with the Bee.
-The D.U.
-Club closed in 1995, after an assault of a football recruit occurred at its clubhouse.
+The Delphic has since dissolved its relationship with the Bee Club.

+In 1996 the D.U club merged with the Fly after an incident occurred the prior school year.
+In February 1995 John Burnham, a high school senior and star quarterback from the Landon School in Bethesda, MD was on a recruitment trip for football and was brought to their club house to "show him a good time".
+He left the house feeling "verbally abused" after he got into an argument with Harvard offensive tackle Sean Hansen and other club members regarding whether or not he had a big mouth and if his jacket was actually upstairs.
+He returned later to retrieve his jacket from upstairs and to have a word with Hansen.
+Burnham claimed that Hansen hit him right when he entered, while other witnesses say that Burnham instigated the fight and came in charging at Hansen.
+Burnham was beaten so severely that he required surgery to left eye that had received a blow-out fracture.
+Burnham later pulled his application and the club operated under heavy restrictions for the rest of the academic year.

 The D.U.
 Club's graduate membership merged with the Fly in 1996.
 In a controversial move, the Fly did not allow former D.U. undergraduate members to integrate, and subsequently the undergraduate D.U. membership formed The Oak Club.
 La Vie Club rents a colonial style house on Garden Street.